hugcis/hybrid-nca-evocraft/README.md

 The repository contains link to pre-trained models in 2D and 3D as well as Colab notebooks links to train you own NCA.

+The current codebase is very simplistic and therefore not very usable, because that's only what I needed to run my experiments and try several things.
+I plan to make it more usable in the near future.

 ## Usage

 Make sure you have the right Python packages installed.
 The project uses Poetry,